Snow-cannon/CS571-Finance-Sentiment/README.md

 ## Repository Structure

-All development happens within the `app` folder.
+All development and commands should run from within the `app` folder.

 Project proposal is the the `Proposal` folder.

-Process book is in the `processBook` folder.
+Process book is in the `ProcessBook` folder.

 ## Development Instructions